 The spiritual life of Solomon can, to a great degree, be traced through his writings as recorded in the Bible.
-They are not straightforward history but rather in a poetic style which reveal his inner thoughts throughout his life.
-At the beginning of his reign over Israel, he asked God for "an understanding heart to judge thy people, that I may discern between good and bad" (1 Kings 3:9), and he subsequently became renowned for his wisdom (e.g., 3:28; 4:29).
+They are not straightforward history but are rather in a poetic style that reveals his inner thoughts throughout his life.
+At the beginning of his reign over Israel, he asked God for “an understanding heart to judge thy people, that I may discern between good and bad” (1 Kings 3:9), and he subsequently became renowned for his wisdom (e.g., 3:28; 4:29).

 Our text summarizes the entire book of Ecclesiastes.
 Here is the secret of human fulfillment.
 Note the two complementary commands, “fear God” and “keep his commandments.”

 A true reverence for God necessarily results in obedience to His commands.
 Wise Solomon knew it, and Christ and the New Testament writers reinforced it (John 14:15; 1 John 5:2; etc.).
 Life’s harsh realities and seeming paradoxes are at times incomprehensible to us.
 Only by adopting a proper attitude toward life and God can we cope.
 JDM

 Marveling at His Work

 Hello, I am Ruth Ann Wilhoit, the receptionist here at the Institute for Creation Research.
 Having formerly been an elementary Christian school teacher,...

 “What was old is new again” describes fashion cycles where young people today are wearing clothes and buying furniture styled after that...